apache/skywalking/docs/en/api/metrics-query-expression.md

 The ExpressionResultType of the aggregateLabels operation is TIME_SERIES_VALUES.

 ## ViewAsSequence Operation
-ViewAsSequence operation searches for expressions in the given list from start to end and returns the expression that not empty.
+ViewAsSequence operation represents the first not-null metric from the listing metrics in the given prioritized sequence(left to right).
+It could also be considered as a `short-circuit` of given metrics for the first value existing metric.

 Expression:
 ```text